 Best for airline miles: CitiBusiness® AAdvantage® Platinum Select® World Mastercard

 We like the CitiBusiness® AAdvantage® Platinum Select® World Mastercard due to its large signup bonus and value proposition for small business owners.
-Upon approval of this card, you can earn 60,000 miles throughout the first year of card ownership: 50,000 miles after spending $3,000 in purchases in the first three months, plus an additional 10,000 after spending total of $10,000 in purchases within the first 12 months.
+For a limited time, earn 70,000 American Airlines AAdvantage® bonus miles after making $4,000 in purchases in your first 4 months of account opening.
 You’ll also earn 2x miles on eligible American Airlines purchases, telecommunications merchants, cable and satellite purchases, car rentals, and gas stations along with 1 mile per $1 on everything else you buy.

 Finally, you get a free checked bag and 25% off in-flight WiFi when you fly American and use your card.
 The CitiBusiness® AAdvantage® Platinum Select® World Mastercard comes with no foreign transaction fees and a $99 annual fee that is waived for the first 12 months.